WouterKlein/plant-humanities/docs/cinnamon/README.md

 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">
 {#paragraph18}

 Today, Sri Lanka again ranks high among [the world’s largest exporters of cinnamon](http://www.worldstopexports.com/cinnamon-exporters/).
 But confusion remains: while _Cinnamomum verum_ J.Presl is now grown in many countries in the tropical zone, the quality of the end product differs for each region.[^ref28] Moreover, commercial statistics usually bring all market variations under the rubric ‘cinnamon’, without differentiating between different _Cinnamomum_ species.
 This issue is even more pertinent in the context of medicine.
 Cinnamon has a lot of potential therapeutic applications, but many studies fail to clarify which species of _Cinnamomum_ they focus on, making it difficult to compare the results.[^ref29] The species epithet _verum_ may sound like an obsolete name in a globalized world, where everyone has access to cinnamon and where cinnamon is grown in many tropical areas.
-But it still captures the essence of what cinnamon has always been about: a between what is ‘true’ and what is not.
+But it still captures the essence of what cinnamon has always been about: a touchstone for what is ‘true’ and what is not.
 <param title="cinnamon" eid="Q370239">
 <param ve-map primary
 	title="[I would like to include a map here with the current distribution of Cinnamomum verum.
 I have two sources for that: the data differ quite a bit, and I don’t know if I can simply extract it from the sources: https://www.cabi.org/isc/datasheet/13573 (CABI), and http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:463752-1 (Kew, Plants of the World Online)]">